Sentry Page Protection

 Monthly: 121.33 / 133.09

-This past week the Pound closed the week above its short term trend daily 50 +200 day moving averages and above the intermediate term trend 20 + 65 week moving averages.
-For the month of December it has lost -0.59% and closed the month of November above its long term 10 month moving average (which technically switches the long term bullish until months end).
+This past week the Pound closed the week below its short term trend daily 50 +200 day moving averages and below the intermediate term trend 20 + 65 week moving averages.
+For the month of February it has gained +0.12% and closed the month of January below its long term 10 month moving average (which technically keeps the long term bearish until months end).

 Support / Resistance Levels (based upon respective time period closing price):